FIRST AID FOR TREE SURGEONS

-People often think of a stabbing or other violent attack as the main cause of death by blood loss before the arrival of an ambulance.
+People often think of a stabbing or other violent attack as the main cause of death due to blood loss even before the arrival of an ambulance.

-Part of these new guidelines cover First Aid for Traumatic Injuries.
+Part of these new guidelines covers First Aid for Traumatic Injuries.

 This comes in three parts.